 option and try

-construct a list of table names, which fails when a problem such
+tries to construct a list of table names, which fails when a

-prints an error that it cannot open a
+MySQL prints an error that it cannot open an

 In the error log you can find a message like this: